alevan10/water-bowl-api/README.md

 pip3 install -r requirements
 ```

+## Development

+This project can be run locally with a dockerized postgres instance for storage, or in a docker-compose network.
+In either case, it's recommended to manually add an image via a POST request to `localhost:8080/pictures/` if you plan on running this alongside the UI for development.

 ## Contributing
 Please feel free to fork this repository as you wish!
 As I said earlier, this repo is mirrored from a locally managed GitLab instance,
 so I can't accept PRs here.
 However, feel free to generate issues if you'd like, and we can discuss implementation ideas there.